v2saumb/tournamentresults/Readme.md

 Connect to the PostgreSQL database.
 Returns a database connection.

-### deleteMatches(matchid)
+### deleteMatches(eventId,matchId)
 Remove all the match records from the database.

 -	Arguments
+      -	eventId: The event id for which the matches have to be deleted.
-      -	matchid: The match id for which all the matches have to be deleted.
+      - matchId: The match id for which all the matches have to be deleted.

+- Returns
+  The number of records deleted

 ### deletePlayers(playername)